s-ccs/s-ccs.github.io/README.md

 This is the git repository, containing the homepage for the eeg-lab at the VIS of the University of Stuttgart.
 The readme will be updated as the project grows, if you feel something is missing, feel free to add an issue.

-## **TEETHBREAKER** (List of strange, irrational and seemingly unfixable bugs)
-### **Code does not get published on live site**
-If you ever think you fixed a simple bug like changing a link or some text and publish it, but the the online version of the page does not change, altough the code was published correctly to the main branch, check the **automated scripts**.
-It's very likely your change get's overwritten when pushed to the gh-pages branch.

 ## How to deploy the website locally
 1. Make sure you have [Julia](https://julialang.org/) installed.
 This Website is running on Julia 1.6.3, but later versions should work as well.
 2. Install Franklin for Julia, by going into the [package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/) and typing `add Franklin; add CSV; add DataStructures`.